maemo-leste/maemo-leste.github.io/content/maemo-leste-update-february-march-2020.rst

 Maemo Leste now runs on the Motorola Droid 4 with 3D acceleration.
 And not just 3D acceleration, a lot more hardware support has improved.
-The end result, quite frankly, is stunned me: Maemo Leste runs fast and buttersmooth.
+The end result, quite frankly, is stunning: Maemo Leste runs fast and buttersmooth.
 The Motorola Droid 4 truly feels like an upgrade to the Nokia N900 now.
 This has been a multi-year multi-man effort, and it's great to see it pay off.